GoMyCode-nextGen/javascript-functions/Readme.md

 perimeterOfCircle(5); // -> 31.42
 perimeterOfCircle(8); // -> 50.27
 ```
-Write a function called areaOfCircle that takes the numerical radius of a circle as a parameter and returns the area.
+2.Write a function called areaOfCircle that takes the numerical radius of a circle as a parameter and returns the area.

 ```js
 function areaOfCircle(radius) {